 In 1904 the A.C.
 Fairbanks and Company building caught fire and burned to the ground.
 Fire in woodworking shops of the day was common.
 There were no electric fan driven sawdust extraction systems and the potential for fire was constant.
 The company was not properly insured and was financially devastated.
 With no other options, A.C.
 Fairbanks Company accepted an offer to be purchased for $925 by the Vega Company plus $1 for the rights to 4 patents.

 Albert Fairbanks had built a company that focused on the art and craft of the instruments.
 He knew that the strength and destiny of the company was based on the abilities and skills of the employees.
 Following the fire, he demonstrated his priorities by working out an agreement that basically called for the continued use of the Fairbanks name for 20 years or so on the banjos issued that were based upon his designs.
-The core of his final agreement with Vega, however, acknowledged the strength of his original collective by accomodating the security of his employees.
+The core of his final agreement with Vega, however, acknowledged the strength of his original collective by acommodating the security of his employees.
 The agreement was made with the understanding that Vega would retain the original employees.
-In the end, Albert Fairbanks protected his interests by protecting the lives and employment of the artisans that created his success in the first place.
+In the end, Albert Fairbanks protected his interests by protecting the lives and employment of the artisans which created his success in the first place.

 In 1906 A.C.
 Fairbanks (the man) went on to work for the Waterproof Paint Co, Watertown, MA for 13 years until he died at age 67 on October 10th, 1919.
 His last few years were spent as president of the paint company.

 1904 – 1919 A.C.
 Fairbanks and Vega